Basic Search

 The Search dialog box appears.

-2. Use the Limit Search dropdown to filter your search to a specific object type.
+- (Optional) Use the Limit search to dropdown to constrain results to a specific object type.

 Creating an Object During a Basic Search